timmcginley/Thesis/README.md

 Most importantly you are ultimately trying to close a gap in knowledge, this can be a very small gap.

-Introduction
-Identification of an important problem

-Background
-Identification of the previous approaches to address this problem It is good to include their approach to how thet Summary of the gaps in knowledge in the previous approaches.

-Firstly, we know you are all very good students and might think that the aim of the thesis is to document what you ‘did’ therefore a chronological report with conclusions makes most sense.
-This may be a form that you are familiar with from other assignments.
+Firstly, we know if you have made it through to Thesis in our Architectural Engineering Programme at DTU Construct you are a great student, who wants to mkae a contribution to the future probably by solving some problem wiht some ingenius engineering approach.
+You may therefore think that the aim of the thesis is to document what you ‘did’ in a chronological report with conclusions.
+This may also be a form that you are familiar with from other assignments.

+*That is not an MSc thesis.*

-However, a strictly chronological perspective on what you did, is not the most efficient way to explain the study, its aims, how it builds on previous work and whether it makes a contribution to the existing body of knowledge.
+A strictly chronological perspective on what you did is not the most efficient way to explain the study, its aims, how it builds on previous work and whether it makes a contribution to the existing body of knowledge.
 To do this we have to bend time just a little bit, lets have a look below at how we do this.

 Firstly, I have a slightly different approach from the standard scientific / engineering approach, which emphasises the methodology of the research more than we might normally do.
 We may still use a standard engineering / scientific methodology but this way we are open to trying new approaches – this may in itself make a contribution.
 Writing the final report

 Most students at DTU use overleaf, but you can use word if you prefer.

 The final date for the report submission date…

-Safety net
+## Safety net

 The idea is to safety net the thesis to enable you the opportunity to explore.
 We do this by carefully considering the scope and that the project would still make a valuable contribution even if it did not prove itself this time.
 This safety net is also part of why we suggest the use of the Design Science Research Methodology, as this enables you space to reflect on your results even if you do not achieve what you set out to.
 Involvement with the companies
 Supervision